cwpobs/VirtualConsole/VirtualConsole/ASSEMBLY.md

-Before your own source is compiled, the compiler silently prepends a fixed block of `const`/mapped-array declarations for the registers most graphics/tile programs need - `Keyboard`, `Clock`, `VideoCard` (background, hardware sprites, tile scroll), `PngLoader`, `MapLoader` (see their sections above for what each register does).
+Before your own source is compiled, the compiler silently prepends a fixed block of `const`/mapped-array declarations for the registers most graphics/tile programs need - `Keyboard`, `Clock`, `VideoCard` (background, hardware sprites, tile scroll), `ConsoleLayer`, `PngLoader`, `MapLoader` (see their sections above for what each register does).
 You don't declare these yourself - they're just already there, named with a device prefix so registers that share a name across devices (`COMMAND`, `STATUS`) don't collide:

     KEYBOARD_DATA, KEYBOARD_CONTROL
     CLOCK_LOW, CLOCK_HIGH
     VIDEOCARD_X_LOW ..
 VIDEOCARD_STATUS                 (background)
     VIDEOCARD_SPRITE_INDEX ..
 VIDEOCARD_SPRITE_STATUS   (hardware sprites)
     VIDEOCARD_SCROLL_X_LOW ..
 VIDEOCARD_SCROLL_Y_HIGH   (tile scroll)
+    CONSOLE_VISIBLE
     PNGLOADER_NAME0, PNGLOADER_SRC_X_LOW ..
 PNGLOADER_TILE_INDEX
     MAPLOADER_NAME0, MAPLOADER_COMMAND, MAPLOADER_STATUS
     EXEC_CHILD_DISK
     CMD_ARGS_LEN

+Gpu3D is an exception - its registers are NOT in the prelude (see the `C/DEMOS/SNOW3D.MC` example, which declares them by hand as plain `const`s) - the addresses are stable, and adding them to the prelude the same way as the rest would be easy, it just hasn't been done yet.

 Two ready-made mapped arrays over the `NAME0-11` buffers come prepended alongside them - `pngLoaderName`/`mapLoaderName` (`int ...[12] = ...;`),